-(d) The child's custody is transferred, with concurrence from the receiving state.
+(d) The child's custody is transferred to the placement resource, with concurrence from the receiving state.

-(F) The PCSA shall submit two copies of the JFS 01662 (ICPC 100B) to the compact or deputy compact administrator of the receiving state within ten business days if any of the following occurs for a child the PCSA has placed:
+(F) The PCSA shall submit two copies of the JFS 01662 (ICPC 100B) if being sent via mail or one copy if being sent electronically to the compact or deputy compact administrator of the receiving state within ten business days if any of the following occurs for a child the PCSA has placed:

 (1) The placement disrupts.